keewenaw/dvwa-guide-2019/low/Challenge 13: CSP Bypass.md

   <li>https://ssl.google-analytics.com/.</li>
 </ul>

-We could upload a Javascript file to DVWA, but we've already done that.
+We could pretty easily upload a Javascript file to DVWA, but we've already done that.
 Let's try something different.
-Of the other options, Pastebin allows us to upload any files we want, easily and anonymously.
+Of the other options, Pastebin allows us to upload any files we want, painlessly and anonymously.
 Sounds good to me!

 <h3><b>Bypassing the CSP</b></h3>